 To this point, we have been assuming that the fitness effect of an allele is independent of the genetic background on which it resides.
-Under this view, Equation 5.1 provides the simplest possible model for the rate of adaptation by new mutations, as prior fixations have no bearing on subsequent events.
+Under this view, Equations 5.1a,b provide the simplest possible model for the rate of adaptation by new mutations, as prior fixations have no bearing on subsequent events.
 However, this assumption can be violated for at least two reasons.
-First, for the case of stabilizing selection for an intermediate optimum phenotype or directional selection up the edge of a fitness plateau, the fixation of a mutation will alter the selection coefficients of future mutations by moving the mean phenotype closer to the optimal state, reducing the capacity for further improvement.
+First, for the case of stabilizing selection for an intermediate optimum phenotype or directional selection up the edge of a fitness plateau, each mutation fixation will alter the selection coefficients of future mutations by moving the mean phenotype closer to the optimal state, reducing the capacity for further improvement.

-Second, when mutations have epistatic effects (i.e., interact in a nonadditive fashion), the possibility exists for neutral or even deleterious mutations to become beneficial in certain contexts.
-Multilocus traits exhibiting the latter types of genetic behavior will be referred to here as complex adaptations, as the paths for their evolution and the rapidity with which they are acquired are much less obvious than under conditions of additive fitness effects.
+Second, when mutations have epistatic effects (i.e., interact in a nonadditive fashion), the possibility exists for neutral or even deleterious mutations to become beneficial in certain contexts (Figure 5.3).
+Multilocus traits exhibiting the latter types of genetic behavior will be referred to here as complex adaptations, as the paths for their evolution and the rapidity with which they are acquired are much less straight-forward than under conditions of additive fitness effects.
+Mutations that pave the way for an increase in fitness via secondary mutations that otherwise would be deleterious are sometimes referred to as enabling mutations (Tóth-Petróczy and Tawfik 2013).

-One broad category of complex-trait evolution involves compensatory mutations, wherein specific single mutations at either of two loci cause a fitness reduction, while their joint appearance can restore or even elevate fitness beyond the ancestral state.
-Such epistatic interactions play a prominent role in Wright's (1931, 1932) shifting-balance theory of evolution, which postulates that adaptive valleys between fitness peaks are typically traversed by random genetic drift in a small subpopulation, with the locally fixed advantageous genotype then being exported to surrounding demes by migration.
-Compensatory mutations appear to play important roles in protein-sequence evolution (Chapter 12) and in the composition of nucleotides in the stems of RNA molecules (Stephan and Kirby 1993; Kondrashov et al. 2002; Kulathinal et al. 2004; Azevedo et al. 2006; DePristo et al. 2007; Breen et al. 2012; Wu et al. 2016).
-Situations likely also exist in which mutations that are effectively neutral in isolation yield an increase in fitness when combined, and many other scenarios are possible, including the involvement of intermediate pathways that allow the bypass of shorter but deleterious pathways (Figure 5.3).
+One broad category of complex-trait evolution involves compensatory mutations, wherein single mutations at either of two loci cause a fitness reduction, while their joint appearance can restore or even elevate fitness beyond the ancestral state.
+Such epistatic interactions play a prominent role in Wright's (1931, 1932) shiftingbalance theory of evolution, which postulates that adaptive valleys between fitness peaks are typically traversed in small subpopulations that facilitate drift through a deleterious intermediate state in an effectively neutral fashion.
+Compensatory mutations play important roles in protein-sequence evolution (Chapter 12), in the composition of nucleotides in the stems of RNA molecules (Stephan and Kirby 1993; Kondrashov et al. 2002; Kulathinal et al. 2004; Azevedo et al. 2006; DePristo et al. 2007; Breen et al. 2012; Wu et al. 2016), and in the coevolution of complexes consisting of components encoded in nuclear and organelle genomes (Chapter 23).
+Many other scenarios are possible for the transitions from one high fitness state to another.
+For example, situations likely exist in which mutations that are effectively neutral in isolation yield an increase in fitness when combined, and some pathways with multiple steps may allow the bypass of shorter but more deleterious pathways (Figure 5.3).

-As complex adaptations are expected to evolve over relatively long periods, and to be accompanied by numerous mutations (some drivers and some passengers), establishing the molecular paths of establishment from patterns in comparative data is challenging.
+As complex adaptations are expected to evolve over relatively long periods, with many background mutations accumulating in parallel, ascertaining the molecular paths of establishment from observations on evolutionary endpoints alone is challenging.
 However, clear examples observed in real time do exist.
-For example, in a long-term (> 40,000 generation) evolution experiment with E. coli simply selected for growth in flasks on a defined medium, the ability to utilize citrate as a carbon source emerged in one of twelve cultures (Blount et al. 2008; Quandt et al. 2014).
-Drawing from the historical record of evolution by resurrecting frozen samples, it was found that a weak variant for citrate utilization with a promoter-region mutation provided a potential mutational target for further refinement of the trait.
-While this initial mutation was still infrequent in the population (and possibly effectively neutral), a linked mutation appearing at a second locus conveyed a much greater ability to uptake citrate, conferring a substantial increase in fitness that drove the double mutant to fixation.
+For example, in a long-term (> 40,000 generation) evolution experiment with E. coli selected for growth in flasks on a defined medium, the novel ability to utilize citrate as a carbon source emerged in one of twelve cultures (Blount et al. 2008; Quandt et al. 2014).
+Drawing from the historical record of evolution by resurrecting frozen samples, it was found that a weak variant for citrate utilization arising from a promoter-region mutation provided a potential mutational target for further refinement of the trait.
+While this initial mutation was still infrequent in the population (and possibly effectively neutral), a linked mutation appearing at a second locus conveyed a much greater ability to take up citrate, conferring a substantial increase in fitness that drove the double mutant to fixation.